 From now on - we don’t talk about maintenance and stuff like that in this meeting.
 We leave that with Ibu Elsye.
 We trust you to take care of that for us.

-We decided that Ibu Elsye would report to us on weekly basis what they had accomplished and come back to us if she had any problems or questions.
+We decided that Ibu Elsye would report to us on a weekly basis what they had accomplished and come back to us if she had any problems or questions.

 This was really a blessing for the management team too.
-Because, at that time, we spent way too much (all?) time talking about details; like best type of flowers in the garden and colors of walls etc.
+Because, at that time, we spent way too much (all?) time talking about details; like the best type of flowers in the garden and colors of walls etc.

-We could now, even though not everyone liked it, let go of all of those things and focus on the real problems, situation and opportunities in the hospital.
+We could now, even though not everyone liked it, let go of all of those things and focus on the real problems, situation, and opportunities in the hospital.

 Step two: Structure and communication